SyncProxy/syncproxy-quickstart/README.md

 **Important**: make sure your firewall is set correctly to accept the connection using the listening port of your database server.

 ## Discovering the schema
-Once your have checked database connection, select the proxy from the list in the admin menu.
+Once your have checked database connection, select the proxy from the list in the admin menu, then click to "Database schema":

 ![select proxy](https://raw.githubusercontent.com/syncproxy/syncproxy-quickstart/master/select-proxy.png)